Policy 3122PProcedure - Excused & Unexcused Absences

 - The parent, guardian, or adult student fails to submit any type of excuse statement, whether by phone, e-mail or in writing, for an absence.

-Each unexcused absence within any month of the current school year will be followed by a letter or phone call to the parent informing them of the unexcused absence and the consequences of additional unexcused absences.
+Each unexcused absence within any month of the current school year will be followed by a letter or phone call to the parent informing them of the consequences of additional unexcused absences.
 The school will make reasonable efforts to provide this information in a language in which that parent is fluent.
 A student’s grade will not be affected if no graded activity is missed during such an absence.

 After three unexcused absences within any month of the current school year, the school will hold a conference with a school official, the student and parent/guardian to analyze the causes of the student’s absenteeism.
 If a regularly scheduled parent-teacher conference is scheduled to take place within thirty days of the third unexcused absence, the district may schedule the attendance conference on the same day.
 If the parent/guardian does not attend the scheduled conference, the school may hold the conference with the student and school official.
 However, the school will notify the parent of the steps to eliminate or reduce the student’s absences.

-At some point after the second and before the fifth unexcused absence, the district will take data-informed steps to eliminate or reduce the student’s absences.
+At some point after the second and before the seventh unexcused absence, the district will take data-informed steps to eliminate or reduce the student’s absences.
 In middle school and high school, these steps will include application of the Washington Assessment of the Risks and Needs of Students (WARNS) or other assessment by the district’s designated employee.

 For any student with an existing Individualized Education Program (IEP) or Section 504 Plan, these steps will include convening the student’s IEP team or Section 504 team, including a behavior specialist or mental health specialist where appropriate, to consider the reasons for the student’s absences.
 If necessary, and if the student’s parent gives consent, the district will conduct a functional behavior assessment and will complete a detailed behavior plan to explore the function of the absence behavior.